rednafi/rednafi.com/content/misc/direnv.md

 occasional dabbling, I've mostly stayed away from tools like `asdf` or `pyenv` and instead stick to `apt` or `brew` for managing my binary installs, depending on the OS.

-Recently, though, I've started seeing many people I admire praising `direnv`:
+Recently, though, I've started seeing many people I admire extolling `direnv`:

 > _If you're old-school like me, my `.envrc` looks like this:_
 >